Health and Social Care FdA // Undergraduate

 - Working with Adults (20 credits)

-- Modern Apprenticeship (NVQ Level 3 plus Key Skills)
+- BTEC Level 3; NVQ Level 3; Modern Apprenticeship (NVQ Level 3 plus Key Skills)

-We also require 2 passes at GCSE grade C or above, which must include Mathematics and English Language, or a minimum of Level 2 Key Skills in Communication and Application of Number.
-If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above.
+- GCSE grade C or above (or equivalent qualifications) in Mathematics and English.
+If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above

 Health and social care is a diverse field, with opportunities to specialise in areas such as young people, mental health, or drug and alcohol abuse support.